Heinz Norden

 Heinz Norden (born London, 1905, died London, 1978 from injuries sustained in hit-and-run traffic accident) was an author, translator, tenant rights leader, and editor of Heute.
 An early victim of post-World War II anti-communist hysteria, he won a lawsuit against the U.S. Army in the U.S. Supreme Court before he emigrated to England.
 He was influential in the peace movement during the Vietnam War.

 Early life

-Norden was born in England where his parents, non-practicing German Jews, sent him back to Germany to receive a gymnasium education, due to anti-German sentiments directly preceding World War I, made it inadvisable for their children to remain in England.
-Heinz emigrated to the United States at age 19 accompanied by his sister, Ruth, in aftermath of First World War, attended University of Chicago, and moved to New York City.
+Norden was born in England to parents who were German non-practicing Jews.
+They sent him back to Germany to receive a gymnasium education, partly because anti-German sentiment on the eve of World War I made it inadvisable for their children to remain in England.
+After the war, Heinz emigrated to the United States at age 19 accompanied by his sister, Ruth.
+He attended the University of Chicago and later moved to New York City.

 Housing rights movement

 Norden became active in the New York City Tenant Housing Rights Movement, first as executive secretary to Donelan Phillips (an African American who came to prominence in the Harlem tenant protests of this same period), president of the Citywide Coalition, a housing activist league that was powerful in the early 1930s, then as a Civil Service member of Mayor Fiorello LaGuardia's City Housing Authority.